Shilldon/artifact-auction/README.md

 - I want to learn about the history of an artifact

 ### Purpose and site overview
-This website is designed as an interactive full stack with a simple interface to enable users and the site owner to easily navigate around the site and achieve their aims, above.
+This website is designed as an interactive full stack site with a simple interface to enable users and the site owner to easily navigate around the site and achieve their aims, above.

+#### Colour scheme and typography
-The blue/gold colour scheme was chosen to reflect a sense of reliability and value to the content of the site.
+The blue/gold colour scheme was chosen to reflect a sense of reliability and value of the artifacts being auctioned on the site.

 Blue is often associated with cultural and religious traditions and, as such, compliments the nature of many of the artifacts for sale on the site.

+Gold is typically associated with wealth, instilling a sense of value and priceless nature to the artifacts listed.

+The company 'Jones & Son' has traditional values and has been established for many years. *Cinzel Decorative* font was chosen for the logo to reflect the sense of establishment and age of the company.

+*Montserrat* as a strong easy to read font was chosen for the main content.

+#### Technology overview
 The technologies used are further set out below, in brief,  the ***Django*** framework was used for user authentication and site administration.
 The site owner, using the ***Django*** admin panel can add and edit models for artifacts, auctions, historical events and historical figures.
-Full instructions for site admin are contained in a modal through the navbar if logged in as a superuser.
+Full instructions for site admin are contained in a modal through the *Admin Help* tab in the navbar if logged in as a superuser.

 The models are stored in ***PostgreSQL*** database and accessed via ***Python*** backend code and the ***Django*** admin panel.

+#### Navigation
 The main navigation menu for the site is displayed at the top of every page or behind a burger button on smaller screens.
 The navigation options displayed are dependent upon the status of the user accessing the site:
 - Superuser
 -- View artifacts, view collection, admin panel, admin help, profile and logout